Home » Financial Planning

 When I joined a large mutual fund company out of undergrad, I heard stories of people who sold at the bottom in 2009 and bought back in the market years later.
 They cost themselves hundreds of thousands of dollars by making an emotional decision.
 Even if you think that won’t happen to you, you don’t truly know how you’ll respond until you see -50% on your statement.

-Since smart people make mistakes, you either need to know enough to know that you should buy and hold for the long-term or to outsource your investing to a fee-only fiduciary financial advisor.
+Since smart people make mistakes, you either need to know enough to know that you should buy and hold for the long term or outsource your investing to a fee-only fiduciary financial advisor.

 Step 7: Use a DDS Mortgage or DMD Mortgage for Your Home Purchase